vbrozik/cp-sh-tools/README.md

 This is a script which uploads available files to AWS S3 and deletes them afterwards.
 It is designed to cooperate with `log_archive_upload` running on Gaia.
 When executed it checks the given incoming directory for files with a given suffix (`.incomplete` files are ignored).
 All matching files are then uploaded to än AWS S3 bucket.

 Similarly to the other script `cloud_uploader_conf.sh` is a configuration file.

+## Conventions

+The shell scripts for normal use have no suffix so that they can be called by their plain names.
+(Old scripts may have `.sh` or `.bash` suffixes until they are fixed.)
+Shell library files have `.sh` or `.bash` suffix, they are not in PATH and they do not have the executable bit set.

+Shell scripts for special use like `install.bash` have a suffix.

+The shebang line is used in all shell files so that text editors and file content detection correctly recognize the files as containing shell code.